fastwa/docs.fastwa.org/src/docs/building-your-application/connection.md

 ```

 > **Good to know:** `useDatabaseAuthState()` works similarly to [`useMultiFileAuthState()`](#saving-and-restoring-sessions), but instead of saving it in a JSON file, saves it in the database.

+> **Note:** The `useDatabaseAuthState()` function assumes the presence of a repository or database access layer that provides the necessary methods to interact with the database.
+You need to implement the specific database operations within the `get` and `set` functions, such as querying the database or using an ORM.